mert-byrktr/ISIC-2024-COMPETITION/README.md

 ## Loss Function

-We used Binary Cross-Entropy Loss for this binary classification task.
-We also tried FocalLoss, but the target mean was much higher than expected.
+We used **Binary Cross-Entropy Loss** for this binary classification task.
+Given the high imbalance of the dataset, we also tried **FocalLoss**, but the target mean was much higher than expected.

 ## Optimizer and Scheduler
 We used the Adam optimizer with a learning rate scheduler combining gradual warmup and cosine annealing